The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 Using Contentsquare you can

-Combine Error Monitoring + Session Replays for websites and mobile apps —automatically detect errors, then view relevant session replays to see exactly what users experienced before, during, and after the error occurred, e.g. JS errors, API errors, app crashes, console logged errors, and custom defined errors such as form validations.
+Combine Error Analysis + Session Replays for websites and mobile apps —automatically detect errors, then view relevant session replays to see exactly what users experienced before, during, and after the error occurred, including JS errors, API errors, app crashes, console logged errors, and custom defined errors such as form validations

-Enable Advanced Support teams to resolve escalated issues by replaying the exact sessions related to customer service tickets, understanding root causes of issues down to errors, granular network details, request/response headers, and bodies.
+Enable support teams to resolve escalated issues by replaying the exact sessions related to customer service tickets, understanding root causes of issues down to errors, granular network details, request/response headers, and bodies

-Ensure security by enabling only authorized personnel to decrypt customer data needed for handling the customer’s service tickets
+Ensure security by enabling only authorized personnel to decrypt customer data needed for handling tickets

 Get customizable real-time error alerts and dashboards that rally your team around critical issues

-Save time focusing in high-impact optimizations with Contentsquare’s AI-powered insights such as Frustration Score
+Save time focusing on high-impact optimizations with AI-powered prioritization such as Frustration Score, summaries, and Impact Quantification

-Perhaps the two most popular capabilities in Contentsquare for technical teams tasked with ensuring friction-free experiences are text search and 1-click impact quantification.
+Two of the most popular capabilities in Contentsquare for technical teams are

-How do we create happier customers by collecting feedback and listening better?
+How do you create happier customers by collecting feedback and listening better?

 A big problem with relying on Adobe Analytics is that it's never going to reveal why customers engage with your content, exit your site, or recommend you to a friend.